Theodora Porphyrogenita: Early life

 Theodora was the third and youngest daughter of Byzantine Emperor Constantine VIII and Helena, daughter of Alypius.
-She was Porphyrogenita, "born into the purple"; the appellation for a child born in the capital to a reigning emperor.
+She was a Porphyrogenita, "born into the purple"; the appellation for a child born in the capital to a reigning emperor.
 Her father became co-emperor in 962 and sole emperor upon the death of his brother Basil II in 1025.
 His reign as sole emperor lasted less than three years, from 15 December 1025 to 12 November 1028.

 As an eligible imperial princess, Theodora was considered as a possible bride for the Holy Roman Emperor in the west, Otto III, in 996.
 However, she was overlooked in favour of her sister Zoë.
 Otto III died before any marriage could occur.
 Basil II prevented his nieces from marrying any of the Byzantine nobility, calculating that such a marriage would have given their husbands a claim on the imperial throne.
 As women, Theodora and Zoë were unable to exercise any state authority; their only say in this was in choosing, or more likely accepting or not, a husband who would acquire their authority upon marriage.
 Consequently, Theodora lived a life of virtual obscurity in the imperial gynaeceum (women's quarters).

 Intelligent and possessing a strong and austere character, Theodora defied Constantine—by then, sole emperor—by refusing to marry the man her father had chosen to succeed him, Romanos Argyros, stating that Romanos was already married—his wife having become a nun to allow Romanos to marry into the imperial family.
 Theodora further claimed that since Romanos and she were third cousins, it was too close a blood relationship for marriage to occur.
 Consequently, Constantine VIII chose Theodora's sister.
 Zoë married Romanos three days before her father died.

 Tonsure of Theodora, miniature from the Madrid Skylitzes, 12th century.

 With the accession of Romanos, Theodora prudently retreated back into the gynaeceum, with its daily religious routines.
 Still, Zoë persuaded her husband to appoint one of his own men as the chief of Theodora's household, with orders to spy on her.
 Shortly afterwards, Theodora was accused of plotting to marry the Bulgarian prince Presian and usurp the throne with him.
 Presian was blinded and sent to a monastery; Theodora was not punished.
 In 1031 she was implicated in a similar conspiracy, this time with Constantine Diogenes, the Archon of Sirmium.
 Theodora was forcibly confined in the monastery of Petrion.
 During a visit, Zoë compelled her sister to "assume the monastic habit."
 Theodora remained there for the next 11 years as Zoë managed the empire with her husbands Romanos III and, after his death, Michael IV.